dmapper/babel-plugin-cssta-stylename/README.md

 ## Idea

-- Use `styleName` attribute is to get the styles for a particular class from the css file.
+- Use `styleName` attribute to get the styles for a particular class from the css file.
 - Attributes in CSS are written using regular syntax (without `@`). `@` gets added during the compilation.
 The reason to get rid of `@` in css is because of the poor syntax highlighting.
 Also in future it makes sense to make removal of css-only attributes optional in `cssta`.
 And instead let them flow through into the underlying component.
 - Other than that, pretty much all the functionality and syntax of `cssta` should stay the same.